Azure Policy Regulatory Compliance controls for Azure SQL Database & SQL Managed Instance

 Each control is associated with one or more Azure Policy definitions.
 These policies might help you assess compliance with the control.
 However, there often isn't a one-to-one or complete match between a control and one or more policies.
 As such, Compliant in Azure Policy refers only to the policies themselves.
 This doesn't ensure that you're fully compliant with all requirements of a control.
 In addition, the compliance standard includes controls that aren't addressed by any Azure Policy definitions at this time.
 Therefore, compliance in Azure Policy is only a partial view of your overall compliance status.
 The associations between controls and Azure Policy Regulatory Compliance definitions for these compliance standards can change over time.

-The Azure Security Benchmark provides recommendations on how you can secure your cloud solutions on Azure.
-To see how this service completely maps to the Azure Security Benchmark, see the Azure Security Benchmark mapping files.
+The Microsoft cloud security benchmark provides recommendations on how you can secure your cloud solutions on Azure.
+To see how this service completely maps to the Microsoft cloud security benchmark, see the Azure Security Benchmark mapping files.

-To review how the available Azure Policy built-ins for all Azure services map to this compliance standard, see Azure Policy Regulatory Compliance - Azure Security Benchmark.
+To review how the available Azure Policy built-ins for all Azure services map to this compliance standard, see Azure Policy Regulatory Compliance - Microsoft cloud security benchmark.

 Domain Control ID Control title Policy